RemarkableAlly/alx-system_engineering-devops/0x02-shell_redirections/README.md

-3-twofiles script to display content of two files 4-lastlines script to display the last 10 lines of a file 5-firstlines script to display the first 10 lines of a file\'s content
+3-twofiles script to display content of two files 4-lastlines script to display the last 10 lines of a file 5-firstlines script to display the first 10 lines of a file\'s content 6-third_line script to view the 3rd line of a file content